kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Overfitting
 - but it fits right??
-- no not really: overfitting occurs when the data-driven model tries to cover all the data points  in the dataset
+- no not really: when your model fits your data perfectly, it is unlikely to fit new data well
-- as a result, the model starts caching noise and inaccuracies present in the dataset
+- overfitting occurs when the data-driven model tries to cover all the data points in the dataset
-- when your model fits your data perfectly, it is unlikely to fit new data well
+- as a result, the model starts catching noise and inaccuracies in the dataset

 <img src="overfit.jpg" width="80%" style="display: block; margin: auto;" />
 <font size="2"><div align="center">[Lever et al. (2016)](https://www.nature.com/articles/nmeth.3968)</div></font>